WildernessLabs/Documentation/docs/Meadow/Getting_Started/Hello_World/index.md

 # Hello, World

-Meadow applications are just familiar .NET Framework 4.7.2 console applications.
-To access the GPIO and Meadow-specific features, your project references the **Meadow.Core** library.
+Meadow applications are very similiar to familiar .NET Framework 4.7.2 console applications.
+To access the IO (GPIO, I2C, SPI, etc.) and Meadow-specific features, your project references the **Meadow.Core** library.

 Let's create a new Meadow app!